China’s attempt to play both sides of the Ukraine crisis is starting to crack

 A disconnect is growing between the image of neutrality Beijing wants to project and President Xi Jinping’s long-term strategy of fostering ties with Russia as a critical partner in the standoff with the United States and its allies.

 Pressure from Western governments — and from pockets of Chinese academia and public opinion — is mounting on the Chinese leadership to use its economic ties with Russia to force a cease-fire.
-But to do so is a risk for Chinese leaders who have little experience dealing with geopolitical crises far from their shores.
+But to do so is a risk for Chinese leaders, who have little experience dealing with geopolitical crises far from their shores.

 “The majority of the international community is very displeased by China’s position, and China’s international image may not get better as a result,” said Tong Zhao, a Beijing-based fellow at the Carnegie Endowment for International Peace.
 “It looks like China isn’t very skilled at playing international geopolitical games.”

-Despite some attempts to distance itself from Russia, he said Beijing’s approach remains fundamentally the same and “very generic because I don’t think China knows at this moment what major policy changes it should adopt.”
+Despite some attempts to distance itself from Russia, he said, Beijing’s approach remains fundamentally the same and “very generic, because I don’t think China knows at this moment what major policy changes it should adopt.”

 Among shifts in wording was Xi’s decision to call the invasion a “war” for the first time when speaking to his German and French counterparts last week — a departure from weeks of officials describing the war as a “special military operation” or a “situation.”